bryanliujiang/SHF-Cardea-Parser/manual.md

 fluent with the specific programming language but having general programming knowledge.

-This program may not have been written in the most efficient way, but it was written to prioritize portability (all components of this program resides in one file containing the source code) and beginner-friendliness so that one would require minimal training to be able to maintain this program.
+This program was intentionally not written in the most efficient way, but was written to prioritize portability (all components of this program resides in one file containing the source code) and beginner-friendliness so that one would require minimal training to be able to maintain this program.
 For example, the amount of global variables (typically discouraged when writing a program) could have been minimized, but the decision was made to keep them for sake of simplifying/making easier to read the source code.
+Although the source code of this program may not be the best reference for general programming strategies, it better serves as an educational asset for anyone with basic programming knowledge wishing to learn the C++ programming language itself, as a diverse set of C++ concepts have been included in the implementation of this program along with their explanations throughout this manual and the source code itself.

 This program was written in C++ and compiled in Windows 10 Visual Studio 2019, using (and requiring at the earliest) the ISO C++17 Standard.
 This program is